amanverma2253/discord-clone/README.md

 # discord-clone
-1.This is a dicord clone basic functionalities.
+This is a discord clone web app with basic discord functionalities.
-2.Login using google authentication.
+Login using your google account.
-3. Add Channel and start chatting.
+Add channel or start chatting in any existing channel.
-4. To logout click on the sidebar's profile picture.
+To logout click on the profile picture.